Ice has turned green in Antarctica and this can be seen even from space: what is happening

 In fact, the numbers are incomplete, because Sentinel-2 detectors only distinguish between green microalgae and miss red and orange because they are not sensitive enough in this part of the spectrum.

-“It's sad, because we have demonstrated how it works on the equipment of the WorldView-3 satellite, but, unfortunately, shooting from it is too expensive.
-And Sentinel is free, ”explains Dr. Andrew Gray at the University of Cambridge and the NERC spectroscopy laboratory in Edinburgh.
+“It’s sad because we demonstrated how it works on the equipment of the WorldView-3 satellite, but, unfortunately, filming from it is too expensive.
+And Sentinel is free,” explains Dr Andrew Gray, who works at the University of Cambridge and the NERC Spectroscopic Laboratory in Edinburgh.

 The problem will be solved as more satellites are launched with open access to data, he added.